DataDog/integrations-core/rabbitmq/README.md

 - Look up your metrics in [this table][23].
 If a metric's description contains an `[OpenMetricsV2]` tag, then it is available in the Prometheus Plugin.
 Metrics available only in the Management Plugin do not have any tags in their descriptions.
 - Any dashboards and monitors using Management Plugin metrics do not function.
 Switch to the dashboards and monitors marked as *OpenMetrics Version*.
 - The default configuration collects aggregated metrics.
 This means, for example, that there are no metrics tagged by queue.
 Configure the option `prometheus_plugin.unaggregated_endpoint` to get metrics without aggregation.
 - The `rabbitmq.status` service check is replaced by `rabbitmq.openmetrics.health`.
-The service check `rabbit.aliveness` has no equivalent in the Prometheus Plugin.
+The service check `rabbitmq.aliveness` has no equivalent in the Prometheus Plugin.

 The Prometheus Plugin changes some tags.
 The table below describes the changes to the more common tags.